 Hudaco continues to work on ensuring that there is fair and responsible remuneration within the group.
 The principle of equal pay for work of equal value and the elimination of any gender-based pay gap is a priority.
-The fixed guaranteed remuneration of the executive directors and members of senior management was increased by 6% in July 2022, after having been benchmarked by Khokhela Remuneration Advisors in June 2021 against companies with similar size, complexity and geographical spread.
-Increases for those members of the general body of staff whose remuneration exceeded R1.2 million were authorised at an average of 6%, and increased for those whose remuneration was below R1.2 million at an average of 7%.
+The fixed guaranteed remuneration of the senior leadership cohort was benchmarked by Khokhela Remuneration Advisors in June 2023 against companies with similar size, complexity and geographical spread.
+Taking into account the results of this benchmarking exercise, in general it was increased by 6% in July 2023.
+Increases for those members of the general body of staff whose remuneration exceeded R1.27 million were authorised at an average of 6% and increases for those whose remuneration was below R1.27 million at an average of 7%.
+A similar differential has been applied for several years.

-After adjusting for amounts carried over from 2021, potentially subject to clawback, the bonuses in 2022 of the 15 top senior managers as a percentage of fixed remuneration, were lower by 19% than in 2021, whereas for the general body of staff the percentage was unchanged.
+After adjusting for amounts carried over from 2022, potentially subject to clawback, the bonuses in 2023 of the senior leadership cohort as a percentage of fixed remuneration, were lower by 20% than in 2022, whereas for the general body of staff the percentage was unchanged.
 This is consistent with the policy of having more remuneration at risk for senior management.

-In 2022, 771 340 (2021: 854 370) share appreciation rights were awarded to a total of 229 people.
-For the share appreciation rights awarded to approximately 15 top senior managers, including the executive directors, to vest, performance conditions must be met.
-Rights awarded to the other 214 participants do not have performance conditions.
+In 2023, 758 840 (2022: 771 340) share appreciation rights were awarded to a total of 218 people.
+For the share appreciation rights awarded to the senior leadership cohort to vest, performance conditions must be met.
+Rights awarded to the other 203 participants do not have performance conditions.